Suunto 3 Fitness Review

 The 3 Fitness is going to be compatible with the new SUUNTO app going forwards ie NOT with the existing MOVESCOUNT app.
 The “Suunto app” is a totally new app and, probably, all of Suunto’s current product set will relatively soon migrate to that app.

-For the rest of you wanting the tasty details I know so far….
+For the rest of you wanting the tasty details, I’ve looked at so far…

 - There is no GPS on the device.